rsta2/circle/README.md

 Please note that this fairly small USB library was developed in a hobby project.
 There are known issues with it (e.g. no dynamic attachments, no error recovery, limited split support).
 For me it works well but that need not be the case with any device and in any situation when it goes out to the public.

-Circle will be developed and released step by step.
+Circle is developed and released step by step.
 So it may be easier to understand.
-The main goal is to integrate USB support now.
+The main goal was to integrate USB support until now.

-The 7th Step
+The 8th Step
 ------------

 First blink 5 times to show the image was loaded right.
-After initializing the USB host controller the USB hub driver detects all attached high-speed USB devices (low- and full-speed devices are recognized later) and displays its identifiers (vendor, device and interface).
+After initializing the USB host controller the USB hub driver detects all attached USB devices and displays its identifiers (vendor, device and interface).

-The new feature in this step is the support for USB mass storage devices (USB flash devices, USB hard disks should also work).
-You should connect one of such devices (WHICH DOES NOT CONTAIN ANY IMPORTANT DATA) to an USB port if you want to run the sample program.
-It simply reads the first sector of the device (master boot record) and dumps the partition table.
-The driver is also able to write to the device but this is not used here.

-At the moment the driver does not support devices with multiple logical units (LUN, e.g. card readers).
-The accessed logical unit is always LUN0.
+The new feature in this step is the support for USB keyboards.
+Just type on the keyboard and your input will be echoed to the screen.

+In "cooked mode" (used by default) a keyboard translation map is used to translate the physical key code into the right ASCII code or in an escape sequence for special keys (see the file *doc/keyboard.txt*).
+There are only two of these language-dependend maps at the moment (UK English (currently untested) and German).
+Select the wanted map at the end of the file *include/circle/sysconfig.h* before building.
+The "Caps Lock" and "Num Lock" keys should work as expected but the driver is not able to switch the LEDs at the moment.
+If you press Ctrl-Alt-Del the system reboots.

+In "raw mode" the physical key codes of the pressed keys are send to the key-pressed handler.
+To test this please change the #if in CKernel::Run() in the file *sample/kernel.cpp*.
+You can also use it to discover to physical key codes if you want to construct your own keymap (file *lib/usb/keymap_??.h*).
+Note that it depends on the keyboard how many keys it can detect simultaneous (maximum is 6).

-The options to be used for *cmdline.txt* are described in *doc/cmdline.txt* now.
+The options to be used for *cmdline.txt* are described in *doc/cmdline.txt*.

 Circle has the following new features:

+* Detects low- and full-speed devices
-* Driver for USB mass storage devices (bulk only, read and write)
+* Driver for USB keyboards

-In Step 1-5 the following features were introduced:
+In Step 1-7 the following features were introduced:

 * C++ build environment
 * Simple delay functionality